8ar10der/katacoda-scenarios/nspwan/intro.md

 ### Jenkins

-An famours open source automation server.
+An famous open source automation server.
 With the help of many plugins, Jenkins can help developers automate the building and deploying of software projects.